rishideepc/stacko-ncopy_extension/README.md

 Now when you encounter an error in your code, simply copy the erroneous code fragment and press "ALT+/" for a list of probable solutions on Stack Overflow.

-You can also enter "ALT+E" for display the most probable solution from Stack Overflow!
+You can also enter "ALT+E" for displaying the most probable solution from Stack Overflow!

 ## Contributing